wethegit/component-library/packages/wethegit-components/README.md

 Each file inside of `wethegit-components/src` is a component inside our design system.

 It's **important** to know that this library is **never** compiled.
-The source files are used as is by the consuming application.
-They are meant to be copied into your project and used with the [CLI](../wethegit-components-cli/README.md).
+The source files are provided as is.
+They are meant to be copied into your project.
+For an easy DX use the [CLI](../wethegit-components-cli/README.md).

+That being said, you can **still** use this library as a dependency if you want to, you most likely already have a bundler in place to handle your React codebase.

+## Adding components

 When adding a new file, ensure the component is also exported from the entry `index.tsx` file: